pento/automatic-updater/readme.txt

 While this will be useful for the vast majority of sites, please exercise caution, particularly if you have any custom themes or plugins running on your site.

-You should also be aware that this will only work on WordPress installs that have the appropriate file permissions to update through the web interface - it will not work if you usually FTP updates to your server.

 There are some Actions and Filters provided, check the [Documentation](http://pento.net/projects/automatic-updater-for-wordpress/) for more details.

 == Installation ==